There are now 3 possible online modes for units:

 - 6 points

 - This unit provides a comprehensive introduction to international environmental law—the legal frameworks, substantive and procedural laws and actors/institutions.
-The unit is divided into three parts: (1) an overview of international law from an environmental perspective (25 per cent); (2) an exploration of specific environmental law regimes (50 per cent); and (3) an analysis of cross-cutting and emerging issues (25 per cent).
-The first section introduces the international law-making process, institutions and actors, the principles of international environmental law, compliance, enforcement and liability issues, and dispute resolution.
-Particular environmental law regimes explored include air and atmosphere (trans-boundary air pollution, ozone depletion and climate change); biodiversity, wildlife and biogenetic resources; habitat protection; freshwater; law of the sea, fisheries and marine environmental law; chemicals, pollution and waste management.
-Cross-cutting issues include sustainable development; trade and environment; human and collective indigenous rights in relation to the environment; culture and heritage; and globalisation.
+The unit is divided into three parts: (1) the international law-making process, institutions and actors, the principles of international environmental law, compliance, enforcement, liability issues, and dispute resolution; (2) specific environmental law regimes including air and atmosphere, biodiversity and wildlife, habitat protections, marine environmental law, and chemicals, pollution and waste management; (3) an analysis of cross-cutting and emerging issues.

-- Indicative assessments in this unit are as follows: (1) class particpation; (2) essay; and (3) research paper.
+- Indicative assessments in this unit are as follows: (1) class participation; (2) short answer paper; and (3) research paper.
 Further information is available in the unit outline.

 - Unit Coordinator(s)